 Up to now, only Armenia and Ukraine have expressed interest in joining the IUEC, with each buying 10 percent of shares.
 (Their process of joining the IUEC through an exchange of notes has been initiated but not yet finished.)
 Russia invited Tehran to participate in the IUEC as an alternative to an indigenous Iranian enrichment capability, but Iran rejected this offer.
-Also,

-Anatoly S. Diyakov on the global nuclear future Russia has extended an offer for India to participate in the IUEC, to help the country secure guaranteed fuel supplies in the future.
+Also, The nuclear "renaissance": a Russian view Anatoly S. Diyakov on the global nuclear future Russia has extended an offer for India to participate in the IUEC, to help the country secure guaranteed fuel supplies in the future.